microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/preferred-diagram-tooling.md

 ## Microsoft Visio

-This is the Microsoft diagram tool of choice, the desktop app exists on PC, and there's a great Web app.
-This is the preferred format of the Azure Architecture Center.
+It contains a lot of shapes out of the box, including Azure icons, the desktop app exists on PC, and there's a great Web app.
+Most diagrams in the Azure Architecture Center are Visio diagrams.

 ## Microsoft PowerPoint

-Diagrams can also be easily reused in presentations, a PowerPoint license is pretty common, the desktop app exists on PC and on the Mac, and there's a great Web app.
-This is the second preferred format of the Azure Architecture Center.
+Diagrams can be easily reused in presentations, a PowerPoint license is pretty common, the desktop app exists on PC and on the Mac, and there's a great Web app.

 ## `.drawio.png`